Asking the big questions: is Madrid, Spain worth visiting?

 Madrid is a vibrant and cosmopolitan city of 3 million people.
 You simply can’t miss the culture.
 From the world class, classical, museums and the different barrios with their distinct cultures to the foodie culture and huge sports teams, Madrid has something for everyone, especially the art lovers.

-Museums and Art in Madrid
+Museums and art in Madrid

 The three most famous art museums in Madrid are The Prado Museum, Reina Sofia and the Thyssen-Bornemisza.
 If you are interested in art then Madrid is absolutely worth visiting as these three world-class museums alone will blow your socks off.
 People often refer to these three as the “Golden Triangle of Art”.